MrPowley/timed_power_state/README.md

 # timed_power_state
-A python program to stop/put to sleep/restart at a chosen time
+A python program to Hibernate, Shutdown, Reboot after a chosen delay